 Breaking: Lagos reverses self, Sanwo-Olu to appoint Administrative Secretary for 37 LCDAs

-There are strong indications that the Lagos State Government will no longer conduct elections for its 37 Local Council Development Areas (LCDAs).
+There are strong indications that the Lagos State Government will no longer conduct election for its 37 Local Council Development Areas (LCDAs).

 The Deputy Speaker of the State House of Assembly, Hon Lasbat Meranda who spoke on behalf of the Speaker, Rt Hon Mudashiru Obasa, made the disclosure during the ongoing stakeholders meeting at the Assembly premises.